 So, how did we celebrate?
-By going to a BBQ and bringing hand pies, duh.
+By going to a BBQ and bringing these red berry rhubarb hand pies, of course.
 (Don’t worry, there was beer involved, too.)

 And with my all-butter pie crust forming the base, these were gobbled right up.
 I myself had way more than I’m proud of.
 I blame all the beer.

 Hand pies are so great for several reasons.
 You don’t need any fancy pans.
 They’re perfectly portable, and there’s no cutting involved.
 And they’re just so adorable.

 Although hand pies can be fairly time consuming, I make things simpler and stress-free by making both the pie dough and the filling the night before.
 This ensures everything is perfectly chilled and ready for the makin’.
 If you don’t have a round 5″ cutter, don’t even sweat it.
 You can use a pot lid or even a bowl.
 You could also cut them into rectangles instead.

 I’m confident you guys are going to love these sweet, tart, tasty little red berry rhubarb hand pies.
 Enjoy!